google/WebFundamentals/src/site/tools/setup/editor.markdown

 Code editors are the quintessential development tool.
-But what makes an editor more than a simple word processor are it's shortcuts that get you working faster and support for installing (and creating) all sorts of plugins.
+But what makes an editor more than a simple word processor are it's shortcuts that get you working faster.

 You know you've truly learned to use your editor when you are able to move around your code fast